 |Spinel structure compound AB2O4|

 The Oxide growth chamber is operational since several years and is active in perovskite structure compounds deposition, like doped manganites, ferroelectric and multiferroic based thin films and heterostructures.
-The new MBE chamber is in the commissioning phase, the MOKE apparatus which is already operational has been used to study ferromagnetic oxides and magnetoelastic layers.
-The system will be devoted to the growth and characterization of multilayers with advanced functionalities for microelectronics.
+The MASK chamber is operational since five years, providing sample deposition and in-situ MOKE characterization in a wide range of temperatures.
+The two chambers are used in parallel, allowing the magnetic characterization of uncontaminated complex oxides.
+The sample can therefore be transferred in UHV environment with the shuttle chunk to APE-LE, APE-HE and SPRINT laboratories.
 Thanks to the clean room facility at TASC the 2D samples will be structured by lithography in order to obtain prototypes of functioning devices.
 The system also permits the characterization of the electrical transport properties of a device.

 |MBE Masked deposition|